 This group was photographed in Margate when Pip and family were at The Ship Hotel.
 The photo is dated 1920, and the central figure between Pip and Lilian is the only one not named, and I'm sure that Lilian told me it was Will Poluski.

-And here's another photo taken at Margate showing my mother Winifred, the little girl who so enjoyed Mr. Poluski's visits, and Lilian far right.
+Here's another photo taken at Margate showing my mother Winifred, the little girl who so enjoyed Mr. Poluski's visits, and Lilian far right.

 There are numerous clippings showing Poluski(s) on the bill with The Zanettos over the years.
+In 2014, George's granddaughter Wendy shared these photos of Pip and George (haven't found the date and place yet).

 In "A.J" Marriot's book on Chaplin, I came across the following programme dated 1899, with The Poluskis on the same bill as the Bale Troupe.
 Although they are not billed as The Zanettos, these Bales are most certainly part of the family.
 Various references to them have been found by cousins Karen and Terri during their extensive research (pages related to the various Bales to be added).